dell/csm-docs/content/docs/tooling/cli/_index.md

       --validate-connectivity                     Optional.
 If set, run a DaemonSet on all nodes and verify connectivity to storage systems.
 ```

+>NOTE: `--machineconfig` is applicable for both OpenShift and Kubernetes.

 Sample --from-file yaml:

 ```